A flood of evidence has come in since suspect’s arrest in Gilgo Beach serial killings cold case, DA says - KESQ

 A flood of evidence has come in since suspect’s arrest in Gilgo Beach serial killings cold case, DA says

-(CNN) — Authorities have received a flood of evidence and information related to the suspect charged in some of the Gilgo Beach killings since his arrest, the Suffolk County District Attorney told CNN on Monday.
+(CNN) — Investigators have received a flood of evidence and information related to the suspect charged in some of the Gilgo Beach killings since his arrest Thursday, the Suffolk County District Attorney told CNN on Monday.

 “We feel we can prove these three murders,” Ray Tierney said on “CNN This Morning.”

-Rex Heuermann, 59, was arrested Thursday and charged with the murder of three of the “Gilgo Four,” a group of four women whose remains were unearthed near the island’s Gilgo Beach in 2010.
+Rex Heuermann, 59, was arrested and charged with murder in the killings of three of the “Gilgo Four,” a group of women whose remains were unearthed near Long Island’s Gilgo Beach in 2010.
 He has pleaded not guilty to the killings of Melissa Barthelemy, Megan Waterman and Amber Costello.

-“We’re also confident that we’re going to be able to eventually charge that fourth murder,” Tierney said.
+Investigators also searched a storage unit Heuermann kept in Amityville, Long Island.

+The attention garnered by the arrest and the execution of a number of search warrants has prompted a deluge of new details, Tierney said.
+“Right now, we have a flood of information and a flood of evidence coming in, and it’s going to take us a while to sort of go through all of that.”

-“We have a description of the last individual who saw the final victim, Amber Costello, alive that matches that of this defendant, who has a rather unique physical appearance,” Tierney said.
+“We have a description of the last individual who saw the final victim, Amber Costello, alive that matches that of this defendant, who has a rather unique physical appearance,” he added.
 “We have phone evidence, and we also have that DNA evidence.”

 Heuermann’s DNA was found on one body, and his wife’s DNA was found on two bodies, Tierney said.